MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/data-and-privacy-info.md

 # Approach

-Customers using managed services entrust Microsoft with their most valuable asset—data.
+Customers using Microsoft Teams Rooms Managed Services entrust Microsoft with their most valuable asset---data.
 They trust that its privacy will be protected and that it will be used only in a way that is consistent with their expectations.

 The technology follows privacy processes to make sure that it adheres to the customer promises in collecting and using data effectively running the service.
 ## Data collection and privacy

  Microsoft Teams Rooms Managed Services monitors devices, collects customer content data, and remotely accesses and manages the devices as an administrator.
 Data that is collected is limited to information required to monitor the health, root cause, and mitigating issues identified in the enrolled rooms.
-GDPR data collected is specific to a room account, not to individual users.
+Certain data collected is specific to a room account, not to individual users.

 > [!Note]
 > Incidental references to an individual user may be present in the activity log during use of the device.